amitsaha/yawsi/README.md

 ## Yet Another AWS Command Line Interface

 This is `yawsi` - a hobby project to implement a very minimal subset of functionalities usually offered by AWS command line clients.
+It also has a set of commands directly exposing certain "workflow" scenarios that you would need to look up the AWS CLI manual for.

+I think the feature I am most excited about having and which I didn't find in another tool is the `yawsi ec2 launch-more-like`  command.

 ## Install